stanley-gu/standardsCh/chapter.md

 It was realized early on by the authors of SBML that as systems biology developed there would be pressure from the community to make additional functionality available in SBML.
-To address this issue, SBML has a formal means for adding extensions in the form of the so-called annotations.
+To address this issue, SBML has a formal means for adding extensions in the form of *annotations*.
 There now exist a number of annotations that are used by software developers.
 Some of these address issues such as providing visualization information to allow software tools to render the model in some meaningful way (two examples of these will be